Vikram Usendi: Political career

 Usendi was first elected to Madhya Pradesh Legislative Assembly in 1993 from Narayanpur and again contested 1998 Assembly election but lost to his Congress rival Manturam Pawar.
 In 2003 Chhattisgarh Assembly election, he won by huge margin of 8,814 votes.
-In 2008 election, he won from newly established Antagarh Constituency and also retained the seat in 2013.
+In 2008 election, he won from newly established Antagarh constituency and also retained the seat in 2013.
 In 2014 general election, he was elected as member of parliament to the 16th Lok Sabha from Kanker (Lok Sabha constituency), Chhattisgarh.
+In 2023 Chhattisgarh Legislative Assembly election, he again won from Antagarh constituency by huge margin of 59,547 votes.